About Michael Leander

 Yes, because it turns out that if you're a startup and you don't have any, let’s say email database.
 You don't have a large social media following.
 And I have seen lots of startups if they start by trying to build that following on social media thinking that that's going to get him the big bucks right?
 But it doesn't unless you have someone that can do it and start the dialogue.

-So what do you envision, the ‘Future Of Work’ looks like, Michael?
+So what do you envision, the ‘Future Of Work’ to look like, Michael?

 The Future Of Work?
 I think that's being involved in different things, where we've had to work with people who were remote from let’s say the head office, for example.
 And I've been doing that with people from many different parts of the world like India, for example.
 Iran is another example.
 The United States, lots of places in Europe, and I think the future of work probably is a combination of structures that allow the individual to provide the most value to their business or their organization.